 Raw Elements – one of the cleanest sunscreens around.
 I have the regular tube non-tinted kind but I do find it quite thick.
 I like this tinted one because it feels thinner and has a nice sheen that I will use on my chest and upper arms (it would use too much of the tin and would take forever to use it anywhere else).
 Would be good on my face too if I didn’t have the other two I love. $ (Find at Amazon)

 W3LL PEOPLE – I love when a face moisturizer (and SPF for that matter) also has coverage.
 Most days I just use this and some under eye concealer and I’m good to go.
 A little goes a long way.
-I wear the medium shade (and either medium or light concealer in this brand as well). $$ (Find at Amazon, The Detox Market)
+I wear the medium shade.
+(I also wear the medium concealer in this brand as well). $$ (Find at Amazon, The Detox Market)

 100% Pure – another great spray for on the go.
 It is easy to blend with not much white residue left behind.
 It has a nice smell too! $$ (Find at Organic Bunny, or at 100% Pure stores)